rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Update User

-Update the configuration of an existing user account
+This action is used to update the configuration of an existing user account

 ##### Input